-We all use defence mechanisms.
-It's moreover a healthy filtering process that enables each of us to deal, more comfortably, with the vast amount of different information that we encounter in our everyday lives.
-However, when defence mechanisms like ignorance are over used, our internal frame of reference becomes overly sheltered from reality.
-This means that we are more at risk from a breakdown of our mental state from seemingly everyday information.
-As we haven't adapted to all the information we ignored, we 'do not know' what to do with it.
-This may emerge as increasingly defencive reactions, regarding an increasingly fragile and sheltered view of ourselves.
+We all use defence-mechanisms.
+They are part of a healthy filtering process that enables each of us to deal, more comfortably, with the vast amount of information that we encounter in our everyday lives.
+However, when defence-mechanisms like denial are over used our internal frame of reference becomes overly sheltered from reality.
+This means that we are more at risk from breakdowns of our mental structures from seemingly everyday information.
+As we have not adapted to all the information we have ignored, we do not know what to do when faced with that information.
+Increasingly defensive reactions can develop in regard to an increasingly fragile and sheltered subjective view.

 Freud = Unconscious psychological strategies bought into play to cope with reality.

-1. Usually an unconscious filtering of information to protect our view of ourselves and view of the world from seriously conflicting information.
+1. An unconscious filtering of information to protect our view of ourselves and our view of the world from seriously conflicting information.

 Back to Top